nickbutcher/plaid/README.md

 Rewriting Plaid using [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/), in Kotlin.

-👀 "[Up for grabs](https://github.com/nickbutcher/plaid/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+for+grabs+%F0%9F%A4%9A%22)" issues – We're be happy to [get your contributions](https://github.com/nickbutcher/plaid/blob/master/CONTRIBUTING.md#contributing-a-patch) on those!
+👀 "[Up for grabs](https://github.com/nickbutcher/plaid/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+for+grabs+%F0%9F%A4%9A%22)" issues – We're happy to [get your contributions](https://github.com/nickbutcher/plaid/blob/master/CONTRIBUTING.md#contributing-a-patch) on those!

 👍 Comments and new issues created are welcomed.